jgrancell/parsimmon/_events/bear-trap-for-rally-callers.md

 ## Rally Caller Checklist
 #### Heroes
 - If you aren't spending: use Flint, Molly, Zinman
-- If you are spending: Jeronimo is better than Molly is better than Flint.
+- If you are spending: Jeronimo is better than Natalia, Natalia is better than Flint.
 - Get your chosen heroes to at least 4*, and max their damage+lethality expedeition skills.

 #### Research